andresebr/kumodd/README.md

 # kumodd

-Kumodd collects data from a specified Google Drive account.
+Kumodd collects files and meta-data from a specified Google Drive account.

-Optional filters limit by file cateories, such as doc, image, or video.
+It can download files, or genrate a CSV file of meta-data.
-Output can include file contents or only a table of meta-data.
+Files can be filterd by category, such as doc, image, or video.
-Columns may be selected in the configuration file.
+Meta-data may be selected in the configuration file.

 ``` shell
 ./kumodd.py -l doc